 Some people consider plastic a cheap material that you will find only in affordable glasses.
 Indeed, some plastic materials are brittle.
 They will break after a short time.
 Some other plastic materials will flake and the color will come off.
 Yet other plastic materials cause allergies and skin reactions.
 Furthermore, most plastic materials are not friendly to the environment.
 This is not the case for cellulose acetate.

 When it comes to quality, the best plastic material is cellulose acetate.

 Usually called just “acetate”, cellulose acetate is a natural material.
 It is made from wood pulp or cotton.

 Large crops of cotton are harvested, and the white cotton bolls are cleaned.
-Then, the cotton is refined and the cellulose is extracted.
+Then, special machines refine the cotton and extract the cellulose.
 With the addition of acetic acid, the cellulose of the cotton becomes “cellulose acetate”.
 At this point of the process, cellulose acetate is a white and opaque material, similar to wax or clear playdough.

 With the addition of powdered dies, the cellulose acetate will take any possible color.
 Passing the material through rolls, the result is large sheets of colorful cellulose acetate.

 To create patterns, a machine cuts the blocks into pellets.
 Then an artisan combines the pellets of different colors with great skill, to form any possible arrangement.
 Then a mold presses all the colorful combinations of pellets again into blocks.